What is Agile Methodology?

 In agile, the different cross functional teams work together in the different iterations of the build with emphasis on more face-to-face interaction and less formal documentation.

 - Scrum - Scrum is one of the most popular implementation of agile where different roles like - product owner, scrum master and team members are assigned to different participants of software development.
-Daily scrum meeting are organised for the updates and a build is delivered in a two to three week cycle called sprint.
+Daily scrum meeting are organized for the updates and a build is delivered in a two to three week cycle called sprint.

 - Extreme Programming (XP) - Extreme programming is an agile implementation in which frequent customer feedback and changes are incorporated with focus on quality software.
 Quality of software is maintained by following the coding practices like pair programming(code reviews, unit testing etc.) to the extreme level.
 Hence, the name extreme programming.